kasnerz/zeroshot-d2t-pipeline/README.md

 ```
 ./download_datasets.sh
 ```
-3. Preprocess the D2T datasets:
+3. Preprocess the D2T datasets.
+This step will parse the raw D2T datasets to prepare the data for evaluation (the data is not needed for the training).
 - WebNLG
 ```
 ./preprocess.py